loganallen/JetsonBenefits/documentation.md

   We are using [PIP](https://pypi.org/project/pip/) to manage our back-end dependencies.
 A list of all of our dependencies can be found in `requirements.txt` in the root directory.
 To easily install all of the required dependencies, use the command `pip install -r requirements.txt`.

   #### Database

+  To connect the application to the Oracle MYSQL database the settings.py has the connection details.
+All the details have to be consistent from the mysql database and django application side.
+Refer [here](https://docs.djangoproject.com/en/2.0/ref/databases/) for in detail steps for the connection.

+  The database tables are written in the file `app/models.py`.
+Each table is represented as a class where the columns are represented as attributes.
+This is easily extensible when new columns have to be added.
+The database is populted from the files which are present in `app/fixtures`.
+These are `.json` files which have the data from the tables.

   #### How it Works
   Our back-end Django application can be separated out into three parts: configuration, file serving, and API.